wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

   - barrier: make everyone wait.
 This can be thought of as an event synch construct.
   - master: code that is only to be executed by master thread.
   - single: similar to master but can be executed by any single thread.

+- 5.1.5 Example: Prefix Sum - Recursive Doubling with Barriers
+  - Prefix sum problem.
+  - Sequantial algo is slow
+  - Recursive dubling works but not perfect.

+- 5.1.7 More Synchronization
+  - Simple processors are easier to work with but slow.
+  - Computer architects added caches
+  - Also added registers.
+This improved speed.
+  - Variables can be stored in registers.
+  - Sequential consistency: A desired property of parallel programming systems.
+The execution of a parallel program should be same as the sequential one.
+  - How to deal with lack of sequential consistency?
+    - Give up resister and write buffers?
+No way!
+    - OpenMP provides a way to flush data.
+  - `flush` is especially useful or point-to-point synchronization.
+For one thread to signal to another that some event or data is ready.

+- 5.1.8 More Synchronization II
+  - The ordered clause: Makes the block of code wait for previous iteration to finish its ordered block.
+  - `#pragma omp parallel for ordered`
+  - depends clause with ordered directive: Allows you to specify dependence in a more general precise way.
+  - the depends block of code has to wait for the source to complete before it continues.